 Cozy Resort this is a great budget choice.
 Nice wooden beach huts with balconies overlooking the sea.

 Things to do in Perhentian

-1.My top recommendation would be snorkeling.
+1.My top recommendation would be snorkelling.
 Seeing a turtle is one of the most beautiful things I have ever experienced.
 Followed by all the spectacular fish, coral and mini sharks.
 We actually went off on our own, hiring a kayak to paddle to places and see the sea life.
 But walk up any beach and you will find lots of people offering tours too.

 2.Next would be to Kayak, only don’t cross the open sea, wow that was hard work!
 Stick to the coast of the island you are on and paddle around.
 So great to experience the freedom and get out on the water.

-3.This would have been first, but would of been a little too predictable of me – go see the sunset on Coral Beach Perhentian Kecil.
+3.This would have been first, but would have been a little too predictable of me – go see the sunset on Coral Beach Perhentian Kecil.
 One of the most beautiful skies I’ve seen.
 There is a little shop near the furthest end selling snacks and drinks.